aesthetic-suite/framework/docs/config.md

 A good portion of the configuration provides an automatic scaling mechanism, based on [modular scale][modular-scale] ([more info](https://alistapart.com/article/more-meaningful-typography/)).
-This mechanism calculates and provides optimal proportions for layout and typography automatically, which removes the burden from designers and developers.
+This mechanism calculates and provides optimal proportions and density automatically, which alleviates the burden from designers and developers.

 Settings that support scaling will always have a sibling setting of the same name, suffixed with `Scale`.
 Scales require either a float to use as an explicit ratio, or a kebab-cased string that